olliechick/scumgraph/README.md

 # Scum graph
-An Android app to view a graph for the board game Scum on a Chromecast.
+An Android app to view a graph for the card game Scum on a Chromecast.

 🚧 Currently under construction 🚧